Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Geometric setup for gauge theories with corners

 which in this case is a trivial bundle with fibre

-Whenever $\Sigma$ is non-null, we have that the composition $\sharp_\gamma\circ \star$ of the Hodge-star and musical-isomorphism operators associated to the positive-definite metric $\gamma$ over $\Sigma$, yields the isomorphism\footnote{This characterization of the electric fields in terms of $(\text{top}-1)$-forms is what one naturally gets when inducing symplectic data for Yang--Mills theory using the covariant phase space method (Appendix \ref{app:covariant}).}
+Whenever $\Sigma$ is non-null, we have that the composition $\sharp\circ \star$ of the Hodge-star and musical-isomorphism operators associated to the positive-definite metric $\gamma$ over $\Sigma$, yields the isomorphism\footnote{This characterization of the electric fields in terms of $(\text{top}-1)$-forms is what one naturally gets when inducing symplectic data for YM theory using the covariant phase space method (Appendix \ref{app:covariant}).}

-and, using again the symbol $\sim$ to denote the local model, we have $\mathcal{E}\sim\Omega^{\text{top}-1}(\Sigma,\fg^*)$.
 We denote $E$ the elements of $\mathcal{E}$ and call them \emph{electric fields}.
 This allows us to locally think of $E$ either as a $\fg^*$-valued vector density of weight $1$ or as $\fg^*$-valued $(\text{top}-1)$-forms on $\Sigma$.
 In our formulas we adopt the differential-form point of view unless otherwise stated.
 The fibrewise cotangent bundle is then identified with the Cartesian product

-From the definition of $\X$ and the action of the gauge group on $\mathcal{A}$, one deduces $E \mapsto E^g = \Ad^*(g)\cdot E$, i.e.\ $\L_{\rho(\xi)} E = \ad^*(\xi)\cdot E$.
+From the definition of $\X$ and the action of the gauge group on $\Acal$, one deduces $E \mapsto E^g = \Ad^*(g)\cdot E$, i.e.\ $\L_{\rho(\xi)} E = \ad^*(\xi)\cdot E$.
 In other words, locally over $\Sigma$, the fundamental vector field $\rho(\xi)\in\Xloc(\X)$ reads

-For later convenience (see Assumption \ref{assA:isotropy} and Remarks \ref{rmk:isotropybundle1} and \ref{rmk:isotropybundle2}) in the non-Abelian semisimple case, unless explicitly stated, we will hereafter ignore the existence of reducible configurations at which $\rho$ has a nontrivial kernel, and thus restrict our attention to the dense subset of $\X$ given by the cotangent of the space of irreducible connections---which we keep denoting $\mathcal{A}$ and $\X=T^\vee\mathcal{A}$.\footnote{This is not the same as the subspace of irreducible configurations of $\X$, which fails to be a cotangent space---in fact in the latter space one can consider pairs $(A,E)$ where both $A$ and $E$ are reducible but by different parameters.}
+\begin{remark}[Irreducible configurations] In the case of $G$ non-Abelian semisimple, unless explicitly stated, we will hereafter ignore the existence of reducible configurations at which $\rho$ has a nontrivial kernel, and thus restrict our attention to the dense subset of $\X$ given by the cotangent of the space of irreducible connections---which we keep denoting $\Acal$ and $\X=T^\vee\Acal$.\footnote{This is not the same as the subspace of irreducible configurations of $\X$, which fails to be a cotangent space---in fact in the latter space one can consider pairs $(A,E)$ where both $A$ and $E$ are reducible but by different parameters.} This is done for later convenience: see Assumption \ref{assA:isotropy} and Remarks \ref{rmk:isotropybundle1} and \ref{rmk:isotropybundle2}.
+More generally, we expect that our procedure can be combined with the stratified reduction picture described in \cite{DiezHuebschmann-YMred} to treat reducible configurations as well.
+One could in fact consider each ``stratum'' given by those configurations whose stabilisers are conjugate to each other.
+Since the \emph{actual} stabilizer still depends on the point $(A,E)$, one gets a bundle version of our construction.
+We discuss this generalization in Section \ref{sec:LieAlgPict}. \end{remark}

 The local symplectic density on $\X$ is given by the local 2-form